andrewwkimm/andrewwkimm.github.io/resume/index.md

     <span style="float:left;"><em>Analyst</em></span>
     <span style="float:right;"><em>September 2021 - August 2022</em></span><br>
 </p>
-- Analytic Partners is a consultancy that specializes in Marketing Mix Modeling.
-I've built out many models for the primary client I worked with, a Fortune 50 CPG retail company.
+- Analytic Partners is a a marketing analytics consultancy that specializes in Marketing Mix Modeling.
+I was in a project for a Fortune 50 CPG retail company where I started with modeling and delivering insights but slowly grew my role to gaining exposure to ETL pipelines and data modeling.

 # Education